yeoman-projects/generator-jhipster-electron/generators/app/templates/README.md

 * `npm start` : it runs the app in a live electron process
 * `npm package` : it creates an **electron-war 1.0.0.exe** app in **electron-war-package\distribution**

+For both, you can read the backend log into the electron windows using **F1 keyword**.

 > The default port used in spring boot, called from the electron app, is **8081**.
 You can change it in the **electron.app.config.json**